reubenfirmin/kdemo.cc/README.md

 # Kotlin.js + Tailwind + Kotlinx.html demos

-This is a template project which combines kotlin.js and kotlinx.html.
+This is project demonstrates combines kotlin.js and kotlinx.html.
 This gives you a JSX-like way to build frontend UIs, without needing anything heavyweight like React (that said, no performance testing has been done on this yet.)

+Status: weekend code, not yet used in production.

 [Hosted Demo](http://kdemo.cc)